Goodenough College: William Goodenough House

-In the 1940s, at the instigation of the Chairman of the College Governors, William Goodenough, the Lord Mayor of London launched a Thanksgiving Fund to raise money in the U.K., and to thank people of Commonwealth countries and the United States for gifts, including food parcels, during and after World War II.
-The money raised was used to build William Goodenough House for women and married students from those countries, replacing houses destroyed or badly damaged in the war on the northeast of the Square.
+In the 1940s, at the instigation of the Chairman of the College Governors, William Goodenough, the Lord Mayor of London launched a Thanksgiving Fund to raise money in the U.K. in gratitude to the people of Commonwealth countries and the United States for their gifts, including food parcels, during and after World War II.
+The money raised was made available, through the ‘Sister Trust’, to build William Goodenough House, a residence for female Commonwealth and US postgraduates and married students with families, replacing houses destroyed or badly damaged in the war on the northeast of the Mecklenburgh Square.
 At the same time, the bombed houses in adjacent Heathcote Street were rebuilt as an annex, and the House was completed in 1957.
-Later wings, Julian Crossley Court (1974) and Ashley Ponsonby Court (1991), brought the capacity of the House up to 120 rooms for single students and 60 flats for married couples and families.
+Later wings, Julian Crossley Court (1974) and Ashley Ponsonby Court (1991), brought the capacity of the House up to 120 rooms for single students and 60 flats for married couples and families.The ground floor of Jubilee Wing was later repurposed as a range of accessible accommodation for residents with physical disabilities.

-The two parallel institutions developed their characters over time – the quiet surroundings of the WGH common rooms appealed to some LH residents, and various "Willie G" girls preferred the noisier atmosphere of the London House bar.
-Traditions developed, such as the LH rugby team singing lullabies to the inhabitants of WGH after the annual sports dinner, and many LH-WGH romances flourished, and in some cases resulted in marriage and children.
-The two houses, London House and William Goodenough House eventually became mixed in 1991.
+The renaming as Goodenough College

-The Goodenough on Mecklenburgh Square
+In 1965, the Dominion Students’ Hall Trust and the Sister Trust merged to form London House for Overseas Graduates.
+Although initially accommodation had been reserved for students from the Commonwealth, students from the United States were admitted from 1950 and from mainland Europe in 1974, following the United Kingdom’s accession to the European Community.
+In 1991, both London House and William Goodenough House started to offer mixed accommodation.
+The two merged in 2001 to form Goodenough College, a community open to students of any nationality.